mkhorin/evado/README.md

-# Evado RAD Platform
+# Evado Node.js Framework

-### Lightweight software for creating and operating reliable web applications
+### High-level framework for creating and operating reliable web applications

 Build an app by declaring entities and relations without coding.